Taking a cruise across the Atlantic on the Pullmantur Monarch was an interesting proposition for us to take.

 The buffet was adequate for breakfasts and lunches.
 There usually wasn’t anything to rave about, yet we were never left disappointed either.

 The lunch buffet typically consisted of a good variety of salad, sandwiches, pastas, pizza, and even Asian cuisine.
 It was all anchored by a carving station which rotated daily to offer something like turkey, roast beef, fish, etc.

 Activities on the Pullmantur Monarch

-With so many sea days, we hoped there would be plenty of activities to help occupy our time and help us to mingle.
-While there were some, it usually wasn’t a packed agenda aboard the Pullmantur Monarch.
+With so many sea days, we hoped there would be plenty of activities to help occupy our time and help us to mingle with other cruisers.
+While there were some activities, it usually wasn’t a packed agenda aboard the Pullmantur Monarch.

 Games ranged from cruise classics like the Love & Marriage game at night to a poolside beer chugging contest during the day.
 The activities were hit or miss overall.
 But the activities staff worked their butts off and always tried to keep things fun & lively.

 The nightly entertainment was decent.
 It was primarily song (in English) & dance shows, in addition to two comedy nights that were entirely in Spanish.

 Unlike other ships we’ve traveled on, it was the same entertainment team that did a different performance every night.
 Given they were able to deliver a near flawless performance for just about every night during the two weeks of the cruise, it was quite an impressive feat and a testament to their talent and versatility.